nvenk/nvenk.github.io/src/html/project-content/central-cinema.md

 I loved working on this project.
 A fantastic team, and a subject that we were all passionate about.
 We had some incredible design conversations and I learnt a lot from this experience.

 1. It was an interesting experience working with a local business.
-We got very different perspectives of the business when we spoke to the owner and the people who worked there.
+We got very different perspectives of the business in our interactions with the owner and the people who worked there.
 This prompted us to get a solid answer by actually visiting the venue and experiencing it for ourselves.
 2. I had a lot of fun working on the visual design and branding.
 It was challenging to create a style that reflected central cinema's physical location, as well as their 'style'.
-Collaborating with others really helped to get an overall understanding of how that 'nostalgia' could be represented in terms of visual design.
+Collaborating with others really helped me understand how that 'nostalgia' could be represented in terms of visual design.
-3. It becomes incredibly hard to design for a business without knowing the business goals.
+3. It is really hard to design for a business without knowing the business goals.
 As important as it is for the website to give it's users an incredible user experience, it's equally important to know the business priorities and talk to stakeholders often to see if we're aligned.